vigneshbhuvan-nus/tp/docs/UserGuide.md

 ![GreenTea](images/user-guide/1EmptyGUI.png)
 Figure 2.
 GreenTea's GUI

 Before we get started with the program, let us first understand the GUI of GreenTea.
-We shall use an annotated version of Figure 2 to explain it.
+We shall use of Figure 3 below to explain it.
 ![GreenTea](images/user-guide/2EmptyGUIWithAnnotation.png)
 Figure 3.
 Annotated GUI